SeStIv/PLIreader/README.md

 # PLIreader
-A simple .pli files reader
+A simple .pli files reader for Abrio(tm) microbirefringence analysis system

 ## Usage
 The only function is 'read_pli'.